 1964 - Duvalier declares himself president for life and rules as a dictator.

-1971 - Haiti's constitution is amended to allow the president to choose his successor.
+1971 - Haiti amends their constitution to allow the president to choose his successor.
 Duvalier chooses his son, Jean-Claude, who is 19.

 1986 - Duvalier flees the country after a revolt.
 Lieutenant General Henri Namphy runs the country and tries, but fails, to get rid of the Tontons Macoutes.

-March 1987 - A new constitution that calls for presidential and national assembly elections by the people is adopted.
+March 1987 - Haiti adopts a new constitution that calls for presidential and national assembly elections by the people.

 November 29, 1987 - Elections are canceled after terrorist attacks on polling places.
 They are rescheduled for January 1988, and the people elect a civilian president and a parliament.

 June 1988 - Namphy overthrows the new government and declares himself the president of the military government.

 September 1988 - Officers of the Presidential Guard seize power from Namphy.
 Lieutenant General Prosper Avril declares himself president.